Did you enter one of the IWD 2020 Competitions?

 The IWD 2020 Photo Competition in collaboration with EyeEm, saw over 39,200 entries and was open to all genders who could represent women in diverse, authentic and unstereotyped ways.

 Entries were open from March 1 - 31st, 2020.
-Sadly, the devastating corona pandemic has impacted many photographers who had planned to enter their creations.
+Sadly, the devastating corona pandemic impacted some photographers who had planned to enter their creations.

-Stay tuned while entries are judged - and in the meantime see last year's winner and highly commended entries from the 51,200+ entries worldwide.
+Congratulations to the winner Georgina Abreu and the Finalists.
+Reflect back on last year's winner and highly commended entries from the 51,200+ entries worldwide in the previous year.